ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 ##### `Symfony\Component\Cache\Adapter\RedisAdapter`

-**Pros**: Uses a bit less memory than `RedisTagAwareAdapter`, so it eliminated the risk of stopping saving cache when there is not enough memory.
+**Pros**: Uses a bit less memory than `RedisTagAwareAdapter`, so it eliminated the risk of stopping saving cache when there isn't enough memory.

 **Cons**: 1.5-2x more lookups to the back-end cache server then `RedisTagAwareAdapter`.
 Depending on the number of lookups and latency to cache server this might affect page load time.